Showing 1 - 1 OF 1

-As a gateway to the resources you need, the Military and Family Support Center provides information, support and services to help you balance the demands of military life.
-The Military and Family Support Center is one part of the overall Family Readiness System, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
-It should be one of your first stops once you arrive at a new installation.
-The programs and services are a key resource for you and your family.
-They include:
+The Military and Family Support Center is one part of a larger network of agencies, programs, services, partnerships and individuals that supports your personal and family readiness.
+The larger system called the Military Family Readiness System is a web of support for you and your family.
+The Military and Family Support Center should be one of your first stops once you arrive at a new installation.
+The programs and services they offer are a key resource for you and your family.

-FVAP.gov ensures Service members, their eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot, regardless of their state of residence.
-The Voting Assistance Guide (VAG) is a reference guide for everything you need to know about absentee voting in all 50 States, territories and the District of Columbia.
+The Federal Voting Assistance Program ensures service members, eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot regardless of their state of residence.
+The Voting Assistance Guide is a reference guide for everything you need to know about absentee voting in all 50 states; the U.S. territories and Washington, D.C.

-Federal Voting Assistance Program (FVAP) The Voting Assistance Guide is available at: www.fvap.gov/vao/vag.
+The VAG can be found online.
 Select your state to find your local election office’s contact information.

-Voting forms are available at: www.fvap.gov/eo/overview/materials/forms.
+Voting forms are also available online.

-The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
+Defense Service Network (DSN) Dialing Instructions: The DSN is the provider of long-distance communications service for the Department of Defense.
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.